bhanderson/pbnh/README.md

 ## Installation
 Note, psycopg2 is a C extension module for postgres.
 You can grab the dependencies by either installing python-psycopg2 from your package manager, or grab libpq-dev as well as python3-dev and gcc if you don't already have them.

-pycurl (needed for unit tests) seems to depend on libcurl4-gnutls-dev, librtmp-dev, libgnutls-dev

 To install the pbnh package:
 ```